|

 Allan has served as the Labour Relations Officer for the SAIT Academic Faculty Association since December of 2010.
 His responsibilities include grievance handling, conflict resolution, contract negotiations and arbitration presentations on behalf of the Faculty Association.
 Mr. Brown’s Labour Relations experience began with the International Brotherhood of Electrical Workers Local 424 where he worked for 12 years in Membership Development and eventually Assistant Business Manager.

-Allan has developed a broad knowledge of the Alberta Labour Relations Code and practices as they pertain to Union Certification, Negotiating Collective Agreements, Interpreting and servicing Collective Agreements, Grievance and Arbitration cases.
+Allan has developed a broad knowledge of the Alberta Labour Relations Code and practices as they pertain to Union Certification, Negotiating Collective Agreements, Interpreting and servicing Collective Agreements, Grievance and Arbitration cases. |

 Jennifer Burns - Member

 Jennifer has a LL.B. from Osgoode Hall Law School and a Bachelor of Arts from the University of Toronto.
 She was called to the bar in Alberta in 1996.
 For most of thirty years, Jennifer worked with Extendicare Canada Inc. in various roles, primarily in the areas of labour and employment, and then with The Good Samaritan Society as Vice-President, HR and Legal Counsel.
 Jennifer currently works as Vice President, Human Resources at Shepherd’s Care Foundation.
-Aside from serving numerous terms with the Alberta Labour Relations Board, Jennifer served as a Tribunal Member with the Alberta Human Rights Commission from September 2010 to June 2013.
+Aside from serving numerous terms with the Alberta Labour Relations Board, Jennifer served as a Tribunal Member with the Alberta Human Rights Commission from September 2010 to June 2013. |

 Todd Chaffey - Member

 Todd Chaffey is the Director of Total Rewards & Labour Relations for EPCOR Utilities Inc. Todd has broad Human Resource experience in all facets of human resource management including Labour Relations, Pensions, Benefits, Compensation, Employee Relations, Talent Management and Payroll.
 Todd also has extensive experience in Labour Relations as a Senior HR leader in several large organizations in Alberta, British Columbia and Ontario in the Mining, Construction and Utility industries.
 This experience includes leading collective bargaining, arbitration hearings, dispute resolutions and mediation.
 Todd earned a BA from the University of Waterloo and a Master’s degree in Human Resource Management from Denver University.
-Todd also holds a Red Seal Heavy Equipment Technician certificate from the Province of Alberta.
+Todd also holds a Red Seal Heavy Equipment Technician certificate from the Province of Alberta. |

 Clayton Davis - Member

 Clayton Davis is the Executive Director, Human Resources, at NAIT.
 He provides strategic HR direction and is accountable for labour relations matters.
 He started his labour relations involvement in the 90s with the Alberta healthcare sector, including a number of years with Alberta Health Services, then shifted to post-secondary in 2005.
 Clayton is an active community volunteer, with a focus on STEM initiatives for young people.
-He has held board roles for a variety of local non-profit organizations.
+He has held board roles for a variety of local non-profit organizations. |

-Kris Farkas Kristine Farkas - Member
+Kristine Farkas - Member

 Kris Farkas is a labour relations consultant in Alberta with degrees in both commerce and law.
 After several years in private practice, focusing on labour law, Kris joined United Nurses of Alberta, initially as a Labour Relations Officer, and for ten years as Manager of Labour Relations.
 She has acted as Union Counsel at arbitrations, labour board hearings, professional conduct hearings, and various levels of court.
-Kris also has experience negotiating collective agreements, for groups ranging in size from less than twenty to more than 20 thousand.
+Kris also has experience negotiating collective agreements, for groups ranging in size from less than twenty to more than 20 thousand. |

-Laine Fowler- Member|
+Laine Fowler- Member

-Laine is the Labour Relations Officer for the Mount Royal Staff Association (MRSA).
-As the sole practitioner at MRSA she attends to all representational and negotiation matters, including grievance handling, arbitration, and labour board activities for the MRSA.
-Previously she gained experience in the health care sector, supporting these efforts as well as, organising and certification, determination, and was chief negotiator on approximately 2 dozen negotiations, which included bringing forward various labour board applications.
-She obtained a BA, Law and Society, from the University of Calgary in 2007.
+Laine is the Executive Director for the Mount Royal Staff Association (MRSA).
+As the lead staff person and sole labour relations practitioner at the MRSA she attends to all representational and negotiation matters, including labour board activities, as well as operational management of the MRSA.
+Previously she gained experience in the health care sector as a Labour Relations Officer, providing representation to union members as well as, organizing and certification, determination, and acted as chief negotiator on approximately 2 dozen negotiations, which included bringing forward various labour board applications.
+She has a BA, Law and Society and a certificate in NonProfit and Voluntary Sector Management. |

 Debbie Gervais-Arbane - Member